gokselozgur5/fetching-red-notices/README.md

 # Red Notices Data Fetcher

-This repository provides a Python script for fetching data about red notices from the Interpol's public API.
-Red notices are international wanted notices issued by Interpol to alert law enforcement agencies around the world about individuals who are wanted for extradition or prosecution.
+Red Notices Data Fetcher is a Python application that fetches the red notices data from the Interpol API, then sends it to RabbitMQ message queue and stores it in a PostgreSQL database.
+It uses the aio_pika and SQLAlchemy libraries to interact with RabbitMQ and PostgreSQL, respectively.
+The application is designed to be run as a Docker container and can be deployed using Docker Compose.

-Project Title
+The application consumes messages from a RabbitMQ message queue using an asynchronous consumer, processes the messages and stores the data in a PostgreSQL database using SQLAlchemy.
+The application has an HTTP server implemented using FastAPI that serves a basic HTML page with a template engine for rendering dynamic content.

-This project is a sample FastAPI application that consumes messages from a RabbitMQ queue and stores them in a PostgreSQL database.
-The application can be run using Docker Compose to set up the required services.
+The application also includes functionality to compare the data that has been consumed from RabbitMQ with the data that is stored in the PostgreSQL database.
+It uses a delta database to store the differences between the two datasets, and provides an API endpoint to retrieve the delta dataset.

-Table of Contents
+The Red Notices Data Fetcher application is designed to be easily customizable and extendable.
+The user can modify the RabbitMQ queue name, PostgreSQL database configuration, and HTML template files to suit their needs.

 # Table of Contents
 1. [Getting Started](#getting-started)